tubbo/replaceText/README.md

 replaceText
 ===========

-AL_replaceText is a [jQuery][jq] plugin created to simplify the use of default text in form fields for things like search, login fields, etc.
+A [jQuery][jq] plugin created to simplify the use of default text in form fields for things like search, login fields, etc.

 Installation
 ------------

-Drop `al_replacetext.js` into the directory with all the rest of your JavaScript assets.
+Drop `al_replace.js` into the directory with all the rest of your JavaScript assets.
 Make sure you include [jQuery][jq] beforehand.

 To use, just select the `<input>` fields you wish to have default text and specify their `value=""`.
 For example...